leeinseol/2023-OSS-project-1/README.md

 # 2023-OSS-project-1
 This is my homework repository for 2023 OSS project 1

+My projects are on the master branch.

-Please read README.pdf that is real README file
+Please move to master branch and read README.pdf that is real README file